masum184e/handbook/mobile/android.md

 It does not display any content on its own, it can be used as a placeholder, a separator, or a background element.

+# App Lifecycle

+The Android app lifecycle represents the different states an application can be in, based on user interaction and system behavior.

+## App Lifecycle States:

+1. **Foreground (Active)** → The app is visible and being used.
+2. **Background** → The app is running but not visible.
+3. **Killed** → The system terminates the app to free memory.

+## How the System Manages the App Lifecycle:

+- When a user launches an app, it moves from the background to the foreground.
+- If the user switches to another app, the current app moves to the background.
+- If the system needs memory, it may kill the app running in the background.

 # Styling

 ## Shape